 Why does obesity increase risk?

 Even though we’ve been studying COVID-19 since December 2019, there is a lot about it that we just don’t know.
 One thing that seems to play a role in this disease is higher levels of inflammation and immune system response in the body.
 Obesity also tends to increase inflammation in your body, so this may be why people with obesity are at higher risk of severe disease with COVID-19 (Petrilli, 2020).
 Another thought is that obesity may reduce lung function, making people with obesity more likely to have breathing problems (Qingxian, 2020).
-Regardless of the theories, people with obesity need to be extra vigilant as they are at higher risk for developing severe symptoms and requiring hospitalization.
+Regardless of the mechanism, people with obesity are at higher risk for developing severe symptoms and requiring hospitalization.